rails-lts/security-scanner-configs/configs/rails_lts/4_2_11_33/cves.md

-# List of CVEs addressed by Rails 4.2.11.33 LTS
+# List of vulnerabilities addressed by Rails 4.2.11.33 LTS

-This is a known list of all known CVEs relevant for Rails 4.2.11.33 LTS.
+This is a known list of all known vulnerabilities relevant for Rails 4.2.11.33 LTS.

 - CVE-2012-1099
   - XSS in select tag options